KritAGus/Arobota-Mobile-robot/README.md

 - Gmapping.launch for create map from lidar by hector-slam package

-- Moverobot.py for sending action massage moving robot to target position
+- Moverobot.py for sending action massage moving robot to target positions